Home What's New?

 Do you take requests?

+Yes!
 I have received and fulfilled requests for smilies, many of which are in my collection today.
 You may submit an idea for a new smiley, but I can not guarantee I will create it.
-The odds of me making your smiley are greatest if I feel many people would use it if I added it to my collection.
+The odds of me making your smiley are greater if I feel many people would use it.

 Requests I turn down usually fall into one of these categories: